nickbrandt/GitLab/doc/administration/gitaly/index.md

 The Gitaly service itself is configured via a [TOML configuration file](reference.md).

-In case you want to change some of its settings:
+If you want to change any of its settings:

 **For Omnibus GitLab**